Give your kids something they will want, need, wear and read with the 4 Christmas gift rule!

 We sailed on the Liberty of the Seas around the western Caribbean.

-We traveled just before Christmas, so the crowds were lower.
+We travelled just before Christmas, so the crowds were lower.
 The festive feel was in full swing, and we returned home feeling both relaxed and energized for the holidays.

 The memories we made together and the fun we had are the most precious gifts to me.